HTRS Mid-Career Research Award

 - Mid-career PhD researchers proposing collaborative projects with at least one other eligible mid-career physician-scientist

-“Mid-career physician-scientists” are defined by HTRS as being at least eight years (but not more than 15 years) out of fellowship as of the deadline of the Letter of Intent.
-The typical applicant will be an associate professor or early professor.
-A mid-career PhD researcher must be at least eight years (but not more than 15 years) out of post-doctoral fellowship as of the deadline of the Letter of Intent, and must be working with at least one other eligible mid-career physician-scientist.
+“Mid-career physician-scientists” are defined by HTRS as being at least five years (but not more than 15 years) out of fellowship as of the deadline of the Letter of Intent.
+A mid-career PhD researcher must be at least five years (but not more than 15 years) out of post-doctoral fellowships as of the deadline of the Letter of Intent, and must be working with at least one other eligible mid-career physician-scientist.

 All applicants must be employed at academic research institutions (applicants working for commercial research laboratories are not eligible to apply).